Skip to main content

 Larry Norman - Something New Under the Sun

-I suppose I really should have gone with In Another Land as that was my first Larry Norman album, and one that was a really big deal to me - but it was also the foundation upon which my love for this particular album was built.
+I suppose I really should have started with In Another Land as that was my first Larry Norman album, and one that was a really big deal to me - but it was also the foundation upon which my love for this particular album was built.
 An album I felt at the time was the best thing he'd ever done - of course with the benefit of hindsight I can unequivocally say that isn't true.

 Larry Norman is a polarizing figure to a lot of people but I only knew him from his music, and first hand accounts from my dear dead dear friend Dave who went on tour with him doing live sound many years ago.
-Dave had nothing bad to say about him, and to quote good ol' Forrest Gump, "And that’s all I’ve got to say about that."
+Dave had nothing bad to say about Larry, and to quote good ol' Forrest Gump, "And that’s all I’ve got to say about that."
 To me Larry was as big a deal as there was and for many years I eagerly bought everything I could get my hands on - heck I even mail ordered all of those rehashed Essential anthologies.
-Even if he was more "Do what I say, not what I do" what he said made a big impact on me when I was young.
+Even if he was more "Do what I say, not what I do" what he said (wrote) made a big impact on me when I was young.

 Something New Under the Sun was a raw, rough, and wonderfully cohesive album that was quite different from the trilogy that preceded it - and I think that irritated his parent label.
 Sure, he owned his own Solid Rock imprint - but distribution was something else entirely and without that you got nothing.